Damgaard/reddit_image_downloader/README.rst

 Dependencies
 ------------

-docopt, praw and pyimgur.
-Install them with pip.
+Reddit\_Image\_Downloader's dependencies can be found in requirements.txt.
+To install all dependencies.

 .. code-block:: bash

-  $ pip install docopt, praw, pyimgur
+  $ pip install -r requirements.txt

 License
 -------